Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a view of where you want to be within the next year or two years?
-Setting goals that are realistic can slow progress.
-Set clear, short and long-term objectives prioritizing those with the greatest impact on career advancement.
-To boost job satisfaction, ensure that these goals align with your personal preferences.
+Do you have a clear vision of where you’d like to be in the next year, or two?
+If you don’t set realistic goals, it can slow progress.
+Establish clear long-term and short-term objectives, prioritizing those with the greatest impact on career advancement.
+To improve your job satisfaction be sure your objectives align with your personal goals.

-Creating meaningful relationships can lead to better job opportunities or advancements in your current role.
-The creation of strong networks shouldn’t only target senior employees, as well as former and current colleagues, and also attending industry conferences and other events.
+The development of meaningful relationships could result in better job opportunities or advancements in your current job.
+The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry-related conferences and other events.

 Stagnation